top of page

 You begin to believe you can only feel satisfied once you reach a certain level or milestone.

-Until then, progress does not feel enough.
-Your mind keeps telling you that real happiness will arrive later, once you have caught up or achieved more.
+Until then, your progress does not feel like enough.
+Your mind convinces you that fulfilment is a future event that will only arrive once you have caught up or achieved more.

 REMEMBER: